 For more information on how to plan the thesis or dissertation and for further guidance, refer to

-Click here for more information about the IRB Office and the IRB Application and Submission (Links to an external site.).
+Click here for information about the IRB Office and the IRB Application and Submission (Links to an external site).

 Click here for Dissertation Documents

-See below for a list of other recommended resources.
+See Step 5 below for a list of other recommended resources.